Healthy Broccoli Salad

 - 1 ½ pounds fresh broccoli, cut into bite-size pieces

 - ½ cup dried cranberries

 - 1 large apple, chopped into bite-size pieces

 - 1 cup plain Greek yogurt, I use full fat, low fat will also work

 - Place broccoli, blueberries, red onion, cranberries, and sunflower seeds in a large bowl.
 In a small bowl, toss apple with 1 tablespoon lemon juice.
 Add to the big bowl with the salad.

 - In a small bowl, whisk together all dressing ingredients.
 Pour dressing over the salad and toss gently to combine.
 Salad may be served immediately or refrigerated until serving.
-It will last for 2-3 days in the refrigerator.
+Once tossed with the dressing, it's best served within one day.

 - You can substitute 1 cup mayonnaise for the Greek yogurt.
 Reduce the honey to 3 tablespoons.

 - You can substitute apple cider vinegar for the lemon juice in the dressing.

 - You can leave the poppy seeds out of the dressing and no substitutions are needed.